-In Japanese, “Tamago” means egg and “Yaki” means grilled.
-To say that tomagoyaki is nothing but an ordinary grilled egg would be a complete understatement.
-Tomagoyaki is one of those must try dishes you should try if you ever find yourself in Japan or in a good sushi restaurant.
-Japanese Egg Roll Tomagoyaki is delicious for breakfast, side dishes, bento boxes or sometime served at the end of the meal like a dessert.
+To say that tamagoyaki is nothing but an ordinary grilled egg would be a complete understatement.
+It's one of those must try dishes you should try if you ever find yourself in Japan or in a good sushi restaurant.
+Sometimes, it is served at the end of the meal like a dessert.

 Did you Know this?

-Did you know that it is customary for a sushi chef to offer a serving of tamagoyaki to his customers to show off their chef skills?
+Did you know that it is customary for a sushi chef to offer a serving of Japanese egg roll to his customers to show off their chef skills?
 A beautifully layered Japanese egg roll tamagoyaki is the sign of perfection and thought to be the sign of a seasoned sushi chef.

 1) Atsu-yaki-tamago is thick fried egg traditionally made with eggs, sugar and maybe a little soy sauce.
 This version is heavier in texture, as it is not thinned out with liquid, and it is much easier to roll.